CALL NOW

 They will know the laws that apply to your case, the common injuries that are cited for these cases, how much financial compensation you may stand to receive, and more.
 When you’re ready, you can contact LegalFinders to be connected with top-rated personal injury lawyers who can offer a free case evaluation.

-Legal Options For T-Bone Accident Victims
+Legal Options for T-Bone Accident Victims

 Florida is a no-fault state for car accidents, which means you must first file a claim with your own insurance company after an auto accident.
 However, when accidents lead to severe injuries that exceed the limits of your insurance policy, you may be able to file a personal injury lawsuit against the negligent driver.